 Patient Preparation: High concentrations of gadolinium, iodine, and barium are known to interfere with most metal tests.
 If gadolinium-, iodine, or barium-containing contrast media has been administered, a specimen should not be collected for at least 96 hours.

 Collection Container/Tube: 6-mL Plain, royal blue-top Vacutainer plastic trace element blood collection tube

 1. Allow the specimen to clot for 30 minutes; then centrifuge the specimen to separate serum from the cellular fraction.

 2. Remove the stopper.
 Carefully pour specimen into a metal-free, polypropylene vial, avoid transferring the cellular components of blood.
 Do not insert a pipette into the serum to accomplish transfer, and do not ream the specimen with a wooden stick to assist with serum transfer.

-3. See Trace Metals Analysis Specimen Collection and Transport in Special Instructions for complete instructions.
+3. See Trace Metals Analysis Specimen Collection and Transport for complete instructions.

 |Specimen Type||Temperature||Time||Special Container|

 |Ambient||28 days||METAL FREE|